mlinhard/dupidupi/README.md

 # Dupi-Dupi filesystem de-duplicator

-A deduplication tool that uses md5 hashes to detect duplicates
+File deduplication tool that uses byte-to-byte comparison to detect duplicate file in a set of file system subtrees.

-# Next steps

-- save walk file
-- rewalk and compare

-# Dupi-Dupi deduplication algorithm
+## Dupi-Dupi deduplication algorithm

 When discriminating whether two files are equal by content Dupi-dupi first looks at their size.
 When sizes aren't equal then the files aren't equal.
 This is an important property that allows us to sort files to classes with different file sizes where we can be sure that a file from one size-class is definitely different from file from another size-class.
 If a size class contains a single file, this means that this file is unique - it doesn't have duplicates.

 If there are multiple